PFTL/pftl_pelican/content/blog/30_Lambda_Fuctions.rst.md

 ---
-author:
+author: Aquiles Carattino
-- Aquiles Carattino
+slug: intro-to-python-lambda-functions
 date: '2019-03-17'
 description: 'Anonymous functions are powerful, but they are hard to understand'
-header: '{attach}ivana-cajina-324103-unsplash.jpg'
+image: '/images/ivana-cajina-324103-unsplash_linkedin.width-800.jpg'
 subtitle: 'Anonymous functions are powerful, but they are hard to understand'
-tags: 'functions, methods, arguments, packing, unpacking, args, kwargs'
+tags: [functions, methods, arguments, packing, unpacking, args, kwargs]
-title: Intro to Python Lambda Functions
+title: Introduction to Python Lambda Functions
 ---

 Some time ago, Python introduced in its syntax the possibility to define